 All in all, benches are for those who are serious about quickly building a ripped body, but ultimately not essential!

-Check out my other article for dumbbell and bench ideas for a home gym.
+You can check out my other article for more details on why you should get a weight bench for a home gym!

 Diet For Skinny Guys To Get Ripped.